Summary

+Have you ever received an invitation with the dress code of black tie optional?
+Did it cause you confusion immediately?
 Don’t panic.
-Darianna® Bridal & Tuxedo is going to guide you through traditional etiquette for a formal event and even share acceptable trends that we are seeing in the Philadelphia region.
+Darianna® Bridal & Tuxedo is going to guide you through traditional etiquette for formal events and even share acceptable trends that we are seeing in the Philadelphia region.

 What is a Black Tie Attire Event

 A black tie event is considered one of the most formal of events.
-Traditionally, a black tie optional attire dress code requires you to wear a tuxedo.
-Usually a dark jacket with satin on the lapel.
-The jacket does not have to be black.
-It can be a darker color like navy or dark grey.
+Traditionally, a black tie attire dress code requires you to wear a tuxedo.
+This is usually a dark jacket with satin lapels and a bow tie.
+The jacket does not have to be black, nor does the tie.
+It should be dark colors though, like navy, midnight blue, or charcoal grey.

 In summer months, you can also consider an ivory jacket with a black lapel.